josecarlosgt/Web-Design-and-Development/README.md

 **[font-family](https://developer.mozilla.org/en-US/docs/Web/CSS/font-family)**

-The font-family property contains a list of fonts specified as a family name or a generic family separated by commas.
+The font-family property contains a list of fonts specified as family names separated by commas.
 A family name is the name of a specific font, like "Times New Roman", "Arial", or "Georgia".
 Family names containing spaces must be wrapped in quotations marks, while family names without spaces do not.

 A generic family is a more general group of fonts, like serif, sans-serif, cursive, fantasy, or monospace.
 The web browser will use the first font listed that is available.